manelmontilla/maelstrom-challenges/cmd/gg-gcounter-challenge/README.md

 counter after some time.
 In order to fulfill that requirement, when a node receives a read operation, it reads the value from the kv store, asks the other nodes to read the value from the store, and returns the value with the highest version number.
-Technicaly we could just store the value without a version and return the max value of all the nodes, but using a version, allows to use this solution to things more complex than a grow only counnter.
+Technically we could just store the value without a version and return the max value of all the nodes, but using a version, allows to use this solution to things more complex than a grow only counter.

 [maelstrom-seq-kv]:https://github.com/jepsen-io/maelstrom/blob/main/doc/services.md#seq-kv